I’m not a virologist, but I’m still getting asked these days about what the risks might be from the new generation of RNA vaccines for COVID-19.

 Approaching this question instead as a biologist and genetics/genomics researcher, I can see a handful of at least hypothetical risks.
 Below I discuss these possible risks and why I’m generally not so concerned.

 Barring some new worrisome data, I’m planning to get a COVID-19 vaccine when the time comes that it’s available to me.
 The early data suggests excellent efficacy at least in the short term so this post is more focused on thinking about safety.
+More broadly, keep in mind that vaccines work.

 A little about RNA vaccines